cdap-guides/cdap-cube-guide/README.rst

       }
   ]

-We can see there are just a few "404" responses, which is likely normal, for such a well-managed website.
+We can see there are just a few "404" responses, which is likely normal for such a well-managed website(!).

 Changing the Cube Configuration
 -------------------------------